knieriem/openocd-efm32-series2/README.md

-Subdirectory _[efm32s2]_ contains a preliminary OpenOCD flash driver for Silicon Laboratories EFM32 series 2 MCUs, like EFM32PG22, based on OpenOCD's driver for series 0 and 1 MCUs, [efm32][efm32c], which has been adapted as far as necessary for basic functionality.
+Subdirectory _[efm32s2]_ contains a preliminary OpenOCD flash driver for Silicon Laboratories EFM32 series 2 MCUs, like EFM32PG22, or EFR32FG23, based on OpenOCD's driver for series 0 and 1 MCUs, [efm32][efm32c], which has been adapted as far as necessary for basic functionality.
 Features other than flashing or debugging, like page locking, may still not work correctly, this hasn't been tested yet.